How to Define hydrology ?

 – Real-World Uses:

-Lake hydrology is the study of how lakes work.
+Lake water science is the study of how lakes work.
 It helps keep lakes safe.
 Also helps us make water resources and keep water clean.
 It also helps us to predict disasters.

 Subsurface Water